ManjunathR-tech/LIC_TASKS/Diff_amplifier.md

  Differential Pair with Single MOSFET Current Source:-A single MOSFET acts as a current source instead of using a current source.This simplifies the design while still improving gain.

+Active Load Differential Pair (MOSFET as Load):- Both Iss and Rd are replaced with a mosfet.Gain is very high.